anapremovic/ArtChart/README.md

    ```

 ### Through APK
-Download the APK file from <a href="">our website</a> directly to your android device and run.
+Download the APK file from <a href="https://qq-zhong.github.io/artChart_site/">our website</a> directly to your android device and run.

 ## Usage